rhorrace/CS410P-Project/README.md

   * One pair: pair, 3 highest cards (kickers)
   * Two pair: Highest 2 pairs, Highest kicker (one card)
   * Three of a kind: the three of a kind, 2 kickers
   * Straight: Highest 5 card increment (ex.
-1,2,3,4,5) High to low
+Ace,2,3,4,5) High to low
   * Flush: Highest five cards of the same suit
   * Full House: High three of kind, then highest pair/three of kind
   * Four of a kind: Four of a kind, and highest kicker
   * Straight Flush: Highest 5 incremented card values of same suit, high to low
-  * Royal flush: Automatic tie, even though it is statistically impossible
+  * Royal flush: Automatic tie, even though it is statistically nearly impossible

 Main runs the game.
 The game has multiple stages.
 There is welcome
 stage where the program welcomes the player.
 There is a deal stage